-While playing phrases or melodies over chords, usually a drum or rhythm guitar provide a constant beat of time in the background that ties a song together.
-Or, in an orchestra, a tympani drum or changing of chords marks out background beats.
+While playing phrases or melodies over chords, usually a drum or rhythm guitar provides a constant background beat of time, which ties a song together.
+Or, in an orchestra, a tympani drum or a changing of chords frames background beats.

 You may feel an underlying pulse that keeps your phrases at a certain speed.
 If you speed up or slow down too much, your sound is out of sync.
 Your phrases must complete within this pulse duration.

-This is the tempo, or, "The Beat" of the music.
+This is "The Beat" of the music.
 The Beat may divide into intervals of 2, 3, or 4.

 Fast pop music divides into a beat of 2, which gives less time to complete phrases.
 As you play, you'll feel where The Beat begins and ends.
 Also, you'll feel the emphasis (or accent) of the beat.
 Counting in 4, the emphasis is usually on 1 and 3: